 Me alegra que cantes.
 (I’m glad that you are singing.)

 Es una pena que no sea del tamaño correcto.
 (It’s a shame it’s not the right size.)

 Es necesario que estudies mucho para aprobar el examen.
 (It’s necessary that you study a lot to pass the exam.)

 This isn’t to say that choosing when to use the subjunctive is subjective!
-Its use is not an extra voluntary feature: In Spanish there are certain situations which always require the subjunctive.
+Its use is not an extra voluntary feature: There are certain situations which always require the subjunctive in Spanish.
 In this guide, find out both how to form the most common subjunctive tense (present) and when to use it!

 When to Use the Subjunctive

 Syntax deals with the structure of a sentence.
 Sentences which require the subjunctive have two clauses, two verbs, and two subjects.
 The subjunctive tense is always used in the second, dependent clause, but the main clause and main verb are important for introducing the subjunctive-type topic (doubt, desire, possibilities).
 You will often notice the following syntactic features of subjunctive sentences: